Trademarks: litigation in United States

 - Obtained temporary restraining orders and preliminary injunctions for AstraZenca against two generics companies selling generic versions of AstraZeneca’s Nexium with same distinctive color purple.

-- Advised the vehicle manufacturer BMW in a dispute against Brooklands New Media which published materials using the BMW trademark that implied an affiliation with the company.
+- Advised the vehicle manufacturer BMW in a dispute against Brooklands New Media.

 - Worked for the clothing brand Bugatchi in a case against fellow clothing brand Bugatti arguing that the two names were confusingly similar.